FOREX-Euro hits 5-week high, yen up after stimulus announced

 "Basically the dollar is just being sold," said Alvin Tan, a strategist with Societe Generale in London.

-"We have had a moderate dollar uptrend until the end of last week, but the combination of the dovish Fed (U.S. Federal Reserve) and surprisingly weak second quarter numbers have caused some profit taking."
+"We have had a moderate dollar uptrend until the end of last week, but the combination of the dovish Fed and surprisingly weak second quarter numbers have caused some profit taking."

-Weaker-than-expected U.S. manufacturing data on Monday added to a new bout of gloom over global growth and nerves over the fate of banks in Europe were also high on the agenda as German banking shares fell.
+Weaker-than-expected U.S. manufacturing data on Monday added to a new bout of gloom over global growth.
+The influential Institute for Supply Management's (ISM) index of national factory activity dropped to 52.6 in July from 53.2 in June, below market expectations of 53.0.

-Futures markets now price in less than a 40 percent chance of a rise in official U.S. interest rates by December and the currency world's biggest banking player, Citi, said the largest flows in the past week had been into the euro and out of the dollar.
+As a result, futures markets now price in less than a 40 percent chance of an interest rate hike by the U.S. Federal Reserve by December.

-In theory, worsened growth prospects should strengthen expectations of yet looser monetary policy in Europe and Japan and hence bode ill for the yen and the euro.

-But while fiscal stimulus should also carry with it the risk of inflation and rising domestic share prices - factors that should weaken the yen - Tuesday's moves look like an expression of doubts in markets that it will manage to stimulate growth at all.
+While the Japanese stimulus should in theory carry with it the risk of inflation and rising domestic share prices - factors that should weaken the yen - there is little conviction in markets it will work.

 Crucially, the Bank of Japan last week looked far from ready to weigh in and support the government programme with a crushing new round of yen printing - reflected in a rise in Japanese bond yields in the past few days.